rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 ```

 ### Recommended Tools
-- Python: Primary language for algorithmic trading projects.
+- `Python`: Primary language for algorithmic trading projects.
-- Jupyter Notebooks: For data science and machine learning experimentation.
+- `Jupyter Notebooks`: For data science and machine learning experimentation.
-- Git: For version control and collaboration.
+- `Git`: For version control and collaboration.
-- Cloud Services: Set up accounts on AWS, GCP, or Azure for cloud projects.
+- `Cloud Services`: Set up accounts on AWS, GCP, or Azure for cloud projects.
+- `Anki`: For spaced repetition learning and flashcards.
+- `Obsidian`: For note-taking and organizing resources.
+- `Trello`: For project management and tracking progress.

 ## Contributing
 We welcome contributions to expand and improve the resources in this repository!
 To contribute: